3/6/2025

 Zachary Evershed

 Excellent, thanks.
-And then if you're thinking you can get back to 20 percent adjust EBITDA margins in the back half of the year and guiding towards 17 to 20 percent for the full year, does that mean that you're looking at a pretty substantial drop in Q2 before your actions can work to raise that EBITDA again?
+And then if you're thinking you can get back to 20%, just EBITDA margins in the back half of the year and guiding towards 17% to 20% for the full year, does that mean that you're looking at a pretty substantial drop in Q2 before your actions can work to raise that EBITDA again?

 speaker

-I think it's a tough question, Zach, again, just happened yesterday that the tariff are official.
-I think we in the next, and again, January, February there was no tariff, but I think we're going to turn around in the next few weeks.
-So could we have a tough March and April?
-Okay, we will see what we are going to turn around quickly.
+I think it's a tough question, Zach.
+Again, it just happened yesterday that a tariff was official.
+I think in the next, and again, January, February, there was no tariff, but I think we're going to turn around in the next few weeks, so could we have a tough March and April.
+We will see what we are going to turn out on quickly.
 And again, we're there for the mid-long term.
 We're not just for one month or one quarter.
-And we have been in business for 35 years.
-So we target over 70 percent for the full 2025.
+And we have been in the business for 35 years.
+So we target over 70% for the full 2025.
 But to do the exact what would happen in each quarter, we have never really done that.
 We don't do guidance per quarter.

 speaker